niknow/BankCSVtoQif/README.rst

     self.quotechar = '"'     #quotation character to parse the csv
     self.dropped_lines = 5   #number of initial lines in the csv that do not contain transaction data

-Then you have to adapt the `parse_`-functions such that they correctly parse the csv from that bank, see also the `BankAccountConfig` class for more documentation on this.
+Then you have to implement the abstractmethods such that they correctly parse the csv from that bank, see also the `BankAccountConfig` class for more documentation on this.